llpeterson/e2e/rtp.rst

 frame boundary indication.
 A frame in this context is application specific.
 For example, it may be helpful to notify a video application that a certain set of packets correspond to a single frame.
-In an audio application it is helpful to mark the beginning of a "talkspurt," which is a collection of sounds or words followed by silence.
+In an audio application it is helpful to mark the beginning of a “talkspurt,” which is a collection of sounds or words followed by silence.
 The receiver can then identify the silences between talkspurts and use them as opportunities to move the playback point.
 This follows the observation